CSB-KaracaLab/RBD-ACE2-MutBench/README.md

 ## Motivation

 Since the start of COVID-19 pandemic, a huge effort has been devoted to understanding the Spike-ACE2 recognition mechanism.
 Within this context, two recent deep mutational scanning studies traced the impact of all possible mutations/variants across the Spike-ACE2 interface (Chan et al., 2020; Starr et al., 2020).
-Expanding on these studies, we benchmarked four widely used structure-based binding affinity predictors (FoldX, EvoEF1, MutaBind2, SSIPe), as well as two naïve predictors (HADDOCK, UEP) on the variant Spike-ACE2 deep mutational interaction set.
+Expanding on these studies, we benchmarked widely used structure-based binding affinity predictors on the variant Spike-ACE2 deep mutational interaction set.
 Upon analyzing the performance of the predictors from several residue-based aspects, we investigated the grounds of the predictors on a viral host-pathogen system like SARS-CoV-2-ACE2.
 To aid the improvement of the available approaches,  we present our mutant models together with our benchmarking data.

 We used deep mutational scanning coupled with interaction profiling data sets, produced for Spike-RBD (Starr et al., 2020) and human ACE2 (Chan et al.,2020) variants.
 From these dataset, we concentrated on interface variants.
 To determine the interface positions, we used 6m0j pdb structure (Lan et al., 2020) with PDBePISA (Schymkowitz et al., 2005).
 Then, we generated our dataset that contains an equal amount of “enriching” and “depleting” interfacial RBD-ACE2 mutations, totaling 263 mutations (179 ACE2 and 84 Spike-RBD mutations).